 This topic is governed by INTERNAL POLICY.
+Internal Policies are available by request.

 DOUBLE MATERIALITY:

 Topics that impact both society and the environment (external stakeholders) and enterprise value (internal stakeholders).

 We have also identified several United Nations Strategic Sustainable Development Goals (SDG) aligned with our sustainability objectives in the communities where we operate.